 Speaking of HealthOh, my aching pregnancy back: 5 tips to help find reliefJanuary 06, 2023

 Speaking of HealthPregnancy and respiratory illnesses: Tips to reduce your flu risksSeptember 30, 2022

 Starting or growing a family is an exciting time.
 One of the many steps to preparing for baby is to select a provider who cares for you during pregnancy, labor and delivery.

-In Austin and Albert Lea, Minnesota, women can choose from family medicine physicians, advanced care providers and OB-GYNs for their maternity care.
+Women can choose from family medicine physicians for their maternity care.
 Beyond your primary provider, an entire team of experts and specialized staff work together to serve you.
 Brief videos are available to help you select a healthcare provider whose approach to labor, delivery and pain management aligns with yours.